RexLinz/ESPwebIO/README.md

 ESP's hardware blocks will be implemented as individual **subsystems**.
 Each subsystem will print additional (plain) help text if called without arguments.

+Multiple requests to a single subsystem could be done in one request and will be processed in order specified, e.g.
+<http://WebIO/GPIO?output=23&toggle=23&state=23> will set GPIO pin 23 to OUTPUT, toggle the state and read the state resulting.

 If a query is returning value(s) this response will be JSON formatted for easy processing in the client's application.
 Web browsers will show this in a nice way as well.

 ### Subsystems available right now